Case study · crisis supply chain · delivered under pressure

 Sanity Cares was a compressed execution problem: design and deliver a compliant physical product into a healthcare system during a global supply shock.
 The hardest parts were not the idea; they were compliance, procurement, and manufacturing coordination across Irish and UK subcontractors.

-01
+01 / Context

 Problem and constraints.